Sessional Lecturer – 2025 Winter Term 1 (NSCI 140 – The Learning Brain)

-Applications are invited for a part-time Sessional Lecturer position in 2025 Summer Term 1.
+Applications are invited for a part-time Sessional Lecturer position in 2025 Winter Term 1.
 NSCI 140 – The Learning Brain – 3 credits.
+The expected salary amount for the position is $15,000 per course section.

 Course Description